 Published on January 30, 2020

-This is the first post of a new monthly series I’m starting called Pinterest Faves and Saves.
-Each month, I’ll share five of my favorite saved pins on Pinterest and invite you to take a look at what inspires me, sparks an idea, or pushes me to expand my design horizon.
+This is the first post of a new series I’m starting called Pinterest Faves and Saves.
+In each post, I’ll share my favorite saved pins on Pinterest and invite you to take a look at what inspires me, sparks an idea, or pushes me to expand my design horizon.
 It’s short and sweet but chock full of gorgeous images.
 Enjoy!

 CLICK HERE to follow me on Pinterest for even more ideas and inspiration!